hkarthik7/azure-ad-recovery-manager/README.md

 # azure-ad-recovery-manager

 **azure-ad-recovery-manager** module is an opinionated solution for backup and restore of Azure Active Directory security groups.
-The module provides cmdlets to backup the users & security groups in a file.
-Then the file can be uploaded to storage account or any kind of storage solution for backup.
+The module provides cmdlets to backup the users & security groups in a database file(SQLite) and it can then be uploaded to storage account or any kind of storage solution for backup.

 ## Recommended steps